Voices Get Results

 - In just over two years, 70 Pleasure@MIT student educators have conducted workshops about components of healthy, respectful relationships in more than 21 residence halls and fraternities, sororities, and independent living groups.
 They’ve educated more than 1,000 of their peers.

-- The Title IX Office worked with students, faculty, and staff to update MIT’s sexual misconduct policy.
+- The Institute Discrimination and Harassment Response Office worked with students, faculty, and staff to update MIT’s sexual misconduct policy.
 The revised policy provides a consistent definition of sexual harassment that applies to all students, faculty, and staff.